강의

 • Interview

-A 5-Year Journey of a Non-Professional Developer: A Guide That Saves Time and Trial and Error
+A Non-CS Developer's 5-Year Journey: A Guide to Reducing Time and Trial and Error

 Are you having trouble finding a job?
-Do you feel like studying development is too difficult?
+Does studying development feel too difficult?

 I understand that feeling.